influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 ## obj spec.templateDefaults.metrics

-Metrics are a list of metrics emitted from a Workflow/Template
+"Metrics are a list of metrics emitted from a Workflow/Template"

 ### fn spec.templateDefaults.metrics.withPrometheus